-(a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a notice of preparation to the State Clearinghouse, the State Gaming Agency, the County (and if the Gaming Facility is, or is to be, located within the boundaries of an incorporated city, to the City), the California Department of Justice, Office of the Attorney General, and all Interested Persons.
+- (a) Upon commencing the preparation of the draft TEIR, the Tribe shall issue a notice of preparation to the State Clearinghouse, the State Gaming Agency, the County, the California Department of Justice, Office of the Attorney General, and all Interested Persons.
 The Tribe shall also post the notice of preparation on its website.
 The notice of preparation shall provide all Interested Persons with information describing the Project and its potential Significant Effects on the Off-Reservation Environment sufficient to enable Interested Persons to make a meaningful response or comment.
-At a minimum, the notice of preparation shall include all of the following information:
+At a minimum, the notice of preparation shall include all of the following information: - (1) A description of the Project; - (2) The proposed location of the Project shown on a detailed map, preferably topographical, and on a regional map; and

-- (1) A description of the Project; - (2) The location of the Project shown on a detailed map, preferably topographical, and on a regional map; and - (3) The probable off-reservation environmental effects of the Project. - (b) The notice of preparation shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the notice of preparation by the State Clearinghouse and the County.
+- (3) The probable off-reservation environmental effects of the Project. - (b) The notice of preparation shall also inform Interested Persons of the preparation of the draft TEIR and shall inform them of the opportunity to provide comments to the Tribe within thirty (30) days of the date of the receipt of the notice of preparation by the State Clearinghouse and the County.
 The notice of preparation shall also request Interested Persons to identify in their comments the off-reservation environmental issues and reasonable mitigation measures that the Tribe should analyze in the draft TEIR.